BenjaminDBallard/towers-of-hanoi/README.md

 <!-- 1.
 10pts - **Graphical User Interface** - Take this game out of the terminal by adding a User Interface that uses `towersOfHanoi()` function in `index.js`. -->

 - **Extended Practice Bonus!!**
-  - Keeps count of moves as player plays games✔
+  - ✔ Keeps count of moves as player plays games
-  - Sound Effects
+  - ✔ Sound Effects
-  - Peaceful Background
+  - ✔ Peaceful Background
-  - Vertical columns ✔
+  - ✔ Vertical columns
-  - Proportional Stones/tokens ✔
+  - ✔ Proportional Stones/tokens